hashicorp/terraform-provider-azurerm/website/docs/r/elastic_stack.html.markdown

 The following arguments are supported:

 * `elastic_cloud_email_address` - (Required) Specifies the Email Address which should be associated with this Elastic Stack account.
-Changing this forces a new elastic Monitor to be created.
+Changing this forces a new Elastic Stack to be created.

 * `location` - (Required) The Azure Region where the Elastic Stack should exist.
 Changing this forces a new Elastic Stack to be created.